-©2008 Scott L. Engle
+December 22, 2013 ©2013 Scott L. Engle

-Luke 2:22-40 (NRSV)
+Luke 2:21-40 (Common English Bible)

-22When the time came for their purification according to the law of Moses, they brought him up to Jerusalem to present him to the Lord 23(as it is written in the law of the Lord, "Every firstborn male shall be designated as holy to the Lord"), 24and they offered a sacrifice according to what is stated in the law of the Lord, "a pair of turtledoves or two young pigeons."
+When eight days had passed [after Jesus' birth], Jesus' parents circumcised him and gave him the name Jesus.
+This was the name given to him by the angel before he was conceived.
+When the time came for their ritual cleansing, in accordance with the Law from Moses, they brought Jesus up to Jerusalem to present him to the Lord. ( It's written in the Law of the Lord, "Every firstborn male will be dedicated to the Lord.")
+They offered a sacrifice in keeping with what's stated in the Law of the Lord, A pair of turtledoves or two young pigeons.

-25Now there was a man in Jerusalem whose name was Simeon; this man was righteous and devout, looking forward to the consolation of Israel, and the Holy Spirit rested on him.
-26It had been revealed to him by the Holy Spirit that he would not see death before he had seen the Lord's Messiah.
-27Guided by the Spirit, Simeon came into the temple; and when the parents brought in the child Jesus, to do for him what was customary under the law, 28Simeon took him in his arms and praised God, saying, according to your word;
+A man named Simeon was in Jerusalem.
+He was righteous and devout.
+He eagerly anticipated the restoration of Israel, and the Holy Spirit rested on him.
+The Holy Spirit revealed to him that he wouldn't die before he had seen the Lord's Christ.
+Led by the Spirit, he went into the temple area.
+Meanwhile, Jesus' parents brought the child to the temple so that they could do what was customary under the Law.
+Simeon took Jesus in his arms and praised God.
+He said,

-29"Master, now you are dismissing your servant in peace,

-30for my eyes have seen your salvation,

-31which you have prepared in the presence of all peoples,

-32a light for revelation to the Gentiles

-and for glory to your people Israel."
+- 29 "Now, master, let your servant go in peace according to your word, - because my eyes have seen your salvation. - You prepared this salvation in the presence of all peoples. - It's a light for revelation to the Gentiles and a glory for your people Israel."

-33And the child's father and mother were amazed at what was being said about him.
-34Then Simeon blessed them and said to his mother Mary, "This child is destined for the falling and the rising of many in Israel, and to be a sign that will be opposed 35so that the inner thoughts of many will be revealed-and a sword will pierce your own soul too."
+His father and mother were amazed by what was said about him.
+Simeon blessed them and said to Mary his mother, "This boy is assigned to be the cause of the falling and rising of many in Israel and to be a sign that generates opposition so that the inner thoughts of many will be revealed.
+And a sword will pierce your innermost being too."

-36There was also a prophet, Anna the daughter of Phanuel, of the tribe of Asher.
-She was of a great age, having lived with her husband seven years after her marriage, 37then as a widow to the age of eighty-four.
-She never left the temple but worshiped there with fasting and prayer night and day.
-38At that moment she came, and began to praise God and to speak about the child to all who were looking for the redemption of Jerusalem.
+There was also a prophet, Anna the daughter of Phanuel, who belonged to the tribe of Asher.
+She was very old.
+After she married, she lived with her husband for seven years.
+She was now an 84-year-old widow.
+She never left the temple area but worshipped God with fasting and prayer night and day.
+She approached at that very moment and began to praise God and to speak about Jesus to everyone who was looking forward to the redemption of Jerusalem.